Quilt Shop Tours, tierneytravels

 In addition to the upstairs and its deck overlooking the water, the retreat center also had a downstairs with a cozy seating area, additional beds, and access to the downstairs deck.

 There were only three of us at the retreat so we had plenty of space (the Riptide Retreat is set up for up to 10 attendees).
-Judy and Dana took the upstairs bedroom and I had the downstairs to myself – I had my own apartment!
+J and D took the upstairs bedroom and I had the downstairs to myself – I had my own apartment!
 I would wake up each morning and look out on the water – it was pretty yummylicious (another fake English word like “bagalicious”, ha).

 WE ENJOYED GORGEOUS VIEWS